The Hours (film)

-The film was theatrically released in Los Angeles and New York City on Christmas Day 2002, and was given a limited release in the United States two days later on December 27 before expanding in January 2003.
-Critical reaction to the film was positive, with nine Academy Award nominations for The Hours including Best Picture, and a win for Nicole Kidman for Best Actress.
-The film and novel were adapted into an opera with the same name in 2022.
+The Hours premiered in Los Angeles and New York City on Christmas Day 2002 and was given a limited release in the United States two days later, before expanding in January 2003.
+A commercial success, it grossed $108 million on a $25 million production budget, and received generally favorable reviews with praise towards the performances of the lead trio.
+At the 75th Academy Awards, it received nine nominations, including Best Picture, with Kidman winning Best Actress.
+The film and novel were adapted into an opera in 2022.